filipknias/filipknias/README.md

 # Hello, my name is Filip and I'm web developer

-My hobby is programming, mainly web development and I want turn my passion into work.
+My hobby is programming, web development and I want turn my passion into work.